hashhashu/separable-notes/README.md

 #### 0.1.7
 * add outline view for `sepNotes.md` in sidebar explore view
 * command `separableNotes.syncPos` is abandon and cursor response is added instead
+* add follow pos for outline view of `sepNotes.md`

 #### 0.1.6
 * relative path is used instead of original absolute path to make it more portable